arolle/trustfull-demonstrator/README.md

 to conduct and election.

 ### Setup
+1. Install python dependencies
+    ```sh
+    python -m venv webapp
+    source webapp/bin/activate
+    # afterwards deactivate python environment with command: deactivate
+    pip install -r requirements.txt
+    ```
-1. Create folder `demoElection` at the root of the project.
+2. Create folder `demoElection` at the root of the project.
-2. We have two http servers - auth server and unverified backend.
+3. We have two http servers - auth server and unverified backend.
 We need to start both of them with gunicorn.
 Run the following command in separate shells.
   1. ```sh
      gunicorn auth.frejaeid.app:app > /tmp/gunicorn.mylogs -b 127.0.0.1:8001